h4ck3rm1k3/db-docs/index.md

 ## Working with collections

-A collection is a group of items, in the SQL world, collections are known as tables. `upper.io/db` considers both SQL tables and NoSQL collections as just **collections**.

-In order to use and query collections you'll need a collection reference, use the `db.Database.Collection()` method on the previously defined `sess` variable to get one:
+In order to use and query collections you'll need a collection reference, use the `db.Database.Collection()` method on the previously defined `sess` variable to get a collection reference:

 ```go
 // Pass the table/collection name to get a collection reference.
 col, err = sess.Collection("demo")
 ```

-use the collection reference to insert a new row in the database:
+Try to use the collection reference to insert a new row into the database:

 ```go
 item = map[string]interface{}{